The First-Year Experience: Your Success Starts Here

 Students electing to send standardized test results as part of the application will receive an evaluation of these items as part of the process.
 Test-optional applicants, as with any applicant, will automatically be considered for merit-based scholarships at the time of admission to Webster.

-• Students applying from from secondary schools/organizations that provide only narrative evaluations rather than some form of grading scale will be required to provide test scores.
+• Students applying from from secondary schools or organizations that provide only narrative evaluations rather than some form of grading scale will be required to provide test scores.

 • Home-school students are required to provide test scores.